In this article

 Week 3: Add a second workflow.
 Build on what you learned.

-The ROI Reality Check
+The Honest ROI Picture

 Upfront investment:

-- n8n learning curve: 10-20 hours
+- n8n learning curve: a weekend, give or take

-- Each workflow: 2-4 hours to build
+- Each workflow: a few hours to build, more to make reliable

-- Refinement: Ongoing
+- Refinement: ongoing

 Returns:

-- Less burnout (no more soul-crushing repetitive tasks)
+- Less burnout

 Common Mistakes to Avoid